 The next time the offender is eligible for parole is the anniversary date of the earliest release date.
 If there is less than 12 months remaining on the offender's sentence, they will be released on the date the sentence expires.
+Offenders may apply to have their case considered earlier.

-In rare cases, the release of an offender before the expiry of a sentence or non-parole period may also be considered if the offender is dying or there are other exceptional, extenuating circumstances.
+In rare cases, the release of an offender before the expiry of a sentence or non-parole period may also be considered if the offender is dying or there are other exceptional circumstances.